Library Expansion Project UPDATE

 Meeting Minutes from the Library Planning and Building Committee meetings are posted to the Town’s website.

-The grant application is due in January 2017, with Letters of Intent to apply for the grant due in October 2016.
+The grant application was completed and submitted in January 2017, and a Letter of Intent was submitted in October 2016.
 Applying for the grant — and winning the grant! would allow the Town of Grafton to renovate and expand the 90-year old facility at nearly half the cost, adding a much-needed community meeting space, designated areas for quiet study, youth programs and collections, and dedicated work space for staff.
-The grant would require us to build a library to meet the seating capacity and shelf space to accommodate a still growing collection of physical materials, plus parking, for a population of 22, 122 residents in 2035, and would require us to provide parking based on square footage of the expanded facility.
-The building size in the building program is only an estimate, and we are aiming for a 21,000-25,000 sq foot facility, which would triple our current 7,200 sq foot space.
+The grant would require us to build a library to meet the seating capacity and shelf space to accommodate a still growing collection of physical materials, plus parking, for a population of 22,122 residents in 2035, and would require us to provide parking based on square footage of the expanded facility.
+The building size in the building program is only an estimate, and we are aiming for a 21,000-25,000 sq foot facility, which would triple our current 7,400 sq foot space.

 The money from the MA Public Library Construction Program grant has already been collected, and continues to be collected from Massachusetts tax revenues.
 While the cost of library renovation may impact your annual property tax bill, the Library provides return on investment to anyone who uses it’s facility.
 Borrowing books, DVDs, and games; loaning equipment; meeting for free in our shared space; using the computer; borrowing museum passes; picking up free tax forms; accessing subscription databases like Consumer Reports for free… it all adds up to the Library providing many free or discount services through our small municipal budget.
 If you have not stopped in recently, September is National Library Card Sign up Month — stop in to see what you’ve been missing!

 It’s still too early to put a price tag on the project, but perhaps residents can start to think in terms of: